 Now we enter into the second half of the Our Father, in which we petition God for His help.

-When the Israelites were saved by God from slavery, they were led into the desert where, every morning, God sent them manna — flakes that were made into bread.
-Each day everyone could eat their full, but if they tried to store the manna overnight, it would rot.
-By teaching us to ask for our daily bread, Jesus calls us to find peace in trusting him to provide for us, every single day, just as he did the Israelites.
-God desires for us to be fully in the present, not looking backwards in regret, or forward in anxiety, but to love and serve where we are here and now.
+When God saved the Israelites from slavery, He led them into the desert.
+And there, every morning in the desert, God sent them manna — flakes that were made into bread.
+Everyone could eat their fill each day, but the manna would rot if they tried to store it overnight.
+By teaching us to ask for our daily bread, Jesus calls us to find peace in trusting him to provide for us every single day, just as he did the Israelites.
+God desires us to be fully present, not looking backward in regret or forward in anxiety, but to love and serve where we are here and now.

-If you’d like to learn more and dive deeper into Lord’s Prayer, try out the Our Father Challenge on the Hallow app.
-Let your life be transformed by this prayer that God himself gave us.
+Let your life be transformed by this prayer that God Himself gave us.